DerGuru/The-Resonant/New Chapters/Part2/P2-05_Scouting_the_Mill.md

-# Ch.
+ï»¿# Ch.
 05 - "She knows something we don't"

 Mill-4 sat on the city's edge like a broken tooth.

 Jason, Lina, and Milo stood at the boundary where functional infrastructure gave way to calculated neglect.
-Beyond the rusted fence, the old industrial district sprawled in geometric decay—warehouse shells, cracked loading docks, streets that hadn't seen maintenance in decades.
+Beyond the rusted fence, the old industrial district sprawled in geometric decayï¿½warehouse shells, cracked loading docks, streets that hadn't seen maintenance in decades.

 "Charming," Lina said, pulling her jacket tighter against the wind that carried the smell of rust and stagnant water.

 "It's perfect for someone who doesn't want to be found," Milo replied, checking his notes.
 "According to the property records, this whole area is officially condemned.
 No utilities, no surveillance, no city services."

 "Which also means no oversight," Jason added.
-"If something goes wrong—"
+"If something goes wrongï¿½"

 "Then we're on our own," Lina finished.
 "I know.
 Same rules as always: Red stops, no exceptions."